Black Seeds for Weight Loss: The Science & Safety

 When should I take black seed oil—morning or night?

-Most people take black seed oil in the morning before meals for metabolic benefits, though some research suggests splitting the dose between morning and afternoon.
+Some sources suggest splitting the dose between morning and afternoon.
 The exact timing doesn't appear critical—consistency matters more than specific timing.
 If it causes digestive discomfort, try taking it with food.

 Does black seed oil help with belly fat specifically?